RichardCubed/flutter_demo_3d/README.md

 # flutter_demo_3d

 What better way to learn a new framework than a bit of 3D?
 Now I'm not suggesting you'd use this for anything serious.
 It's rendered entirely on the CPU for one, no fancy GPU accelleration here.

-I'm just getting to know Dart and Flutter.
+We load the model, trasform, rotate scale and render to a custom canvas.

 ## Included in the Project